 Like state and local governments, counties use tax revenue to provide services for their residents.
 The following section highlights how counties spend tax dollars, how local revenues are collected and links to data and data sources.
 Click the map to learn about spending in your county, or scroll down to learn about property tax revenue.

 Much of the funding used by Michigan's Counties come from local sources.
 The following charts show how property taxes, the largest source of funding for most counties, has changed over the past decade.

-All data used on this website were retreived from publicly available datasets.
+All data used on this website were retrieved from publicly available data sets.
 Tim Dolehanty from Ingham County compiled the data into the following spreadsheets.
 If you find an error or omission, please let us know by contacting us at firstname.lastname@example.org

 Michigan Association of Counties — MAC is an alliance of Michigan counties working to enhance county government through advocacy, shared services and education.
 Founded on Feb.
 1, 1898, MAC is the only statewide organization dedicated to the representation of all county commissioners in Michigan.